Impurity screening by defects in (1+1)$d$ quantum critical systems

+This defect screening mechanism shall be demonstrated using a critical spin-1 chain.
+We study two diagnostics that correspond to the ``open" and ``closed" channels of BCFT on lattice.
+For the open channel, energy spectra of finite-size systems are computed numerically, which confirm theoretical results about the partition functions.
+For the closed channel, the celebrated spin-1 Affleck-Kennedy-Lieb-Tasaki (AKLT) state~\cite{Affleck1987-1} is identified as an \emph{integrable} boundary state of the spin chain that realizes the CFT.
+The overlap between the AKLT state and spin chain ground state is computed using Bethe ansatz solution of the latter.
+Its dependence on the system size allows us to extract a key quantity of conformal boundary states, namely the Affleck-Ludwig (AL) entropy~\cite{Affleck1991-2}.
+Thanks to integrability, analytical result in the thermodynamic limit is obtained, which agrees perfectly with BCFT prediction.

-{\em Spin-1 chain: SU(3)$_{1}$ CFT} --- The first model is built on the spin-1 Hamiltonian
+{\em Spin-1 chain: SU(3)$_{1}$ CFT} --- The spin-1 lattice model with Hamiltonian

-For $\beta\in (-1,1)$, the ground state belongs to the Haldane SPT phase and there is one spin-1/2 edge mode on each end if the system has OBC~\cite{Haldane1983-1,Haldane1983-2,Affleck1987-1,GuZC2009,Pollmann2012}.
-In particular, the $\beta=1/3$ case is the Affleck-Kennedy-Lieb-Tasaki (AKLT) model~\cite{Affleck1987-1}.
-The system enters a gapless phase when $\beta>1$.
-The critical point at $\beta=1$ is known as the Uimin-Lai-Sutherland (ULS) model, whose low-energy theory is the SU(3)$_{1}$ CFT~\cite{Uimin1970,LaiCK1974,Sutherland1975,Affleck1986-1,Affleck1988,ItoiC1997}.
-As illustrated in Fig.~\ref{fig:stacking}(a), we are interested in the ULS chain with one or both ends coupled to spin-1/2 impurities.
-Alternatively, the ULS chain may be connected to an AKLT chain whose edge modes are viewed as the impurities that reside on the interfaces [see Fig.~\ref{fig:stacking}(b)].
-In both cases, the coupling should preserve the SO(3) symmetry.
+is employed to illustrate our theory.
+For $\gamma\in (-1,1)$, the ground state belongs to the Haldane phase and an open chain has one spin-1/2 edge mode on each end~\cite{Haldane1983-1,Haldane1983-2,Affleck1987-1,GuZC2009,Pollmann2012}.
+In particular, the $\gamma=1/3$ case is the AKLT model~\cite{Affleck1987-1}.
+The system enters a gapless phase when $\gamma>1$.
+The critical point at $\gamma=1$ is the Uimin-Lai-Sutherland (ULS) model, whose low-energy theory is the SU(3)$_{1}$ CFT~\cite{Uimin1970,LaiCK1974,Sutherland1975,Affleck1986-1,Affleck1988,ItoiC1997}.
+As illustrated in Fig.~\ref{fig:stacking} (a), we are interested in the ULS chain with one or both ends coupled to spin-1/2 impurities.
+Alternatively, the ULS chain may be connected to an AKLT chain whose edge modes are taken as impurities on the interfaces [see Fig.~\ref{fig:stacking} (b)].
+In both cases, the SO(3) symmetry should be preserved by the couplings.